Surprising Benefits of Growing Garlic Around Your Fruit Trees

 How Garlic Contributes to Soil Health

 Garlic not only has benefits for your fruit trees but also for the soil they grow in.
 When garlic plants decompose, they leave behind organic matter that enriches the soil with nutrients.
-This organic matter helps improve soil fertility, making it more conducive for the growth of your fruit trees.
+This organic matter helps improve soil fertility, making it more conducive to the growth of your fruit trees.

 Additionally, garlic’s long roots help break up compacted soil, enhancing its structure and allowing better water and nutrient penetration.